remogatto/gospeccy/README.md

 [FUSE](http://fuse-emulator.sourceforge.net/), load the original file into FUSE (e.g: fuse -m48 file.tap), wait until it loads, and save it in SNA format as "file.sna".
 For an example, you can test this procedure on the [48K](http://pouet.net/prod.php?which=54504) ZX demo.
-GoSpeccy does not emulate sound yet, sorry.
 All these things will hopefully improve as GoSpeccy matures.

 # Key bindings